PaulPopat/unbound/docs/namespaces.md

 # Namespaces

-All code in an unbound project must be within a namespace.
+All code in an Cinderblock project must be within a namespace.
 They are declared like so.

 ```
 namespace TestNamespace {